ashleySimiyu/Capstone-Project/README.md

   * Likes: Integer
   * Author: String
   * Timestamp: DateTime
+### Data Cleaning
+1. **Emoji and Non-English Word Removal:** Emojis and non-English words were removed from the comments as they were considered noise.
+Any comment containing only emojis or non-English words was treated as an empty row and removed from the dataset.
+2. **Tokenization:** The comments were tokenized, splitting them into individual words or tokens.
+This step is essential for further analysis as it breaks down the text into manageable units.
+3. **Stopwords removal:** Removing stopwords helps reduce noise in the data and focuses the analysis on more meaningful words.
+4. **Lemmatization:** Lemmatization was applied to the tokens to reduce them to their base or root form.

 ## Modelling
 We are using Natural Language Processing (NLP) techniques to analyze the sentiments expressed in the comments.